Road Shows, Vol. 1

 Road Shows, Vol. 1 is a live album by the American saxophonist Sonny Rollins, released in 2008 via Doxy/EmArcy Records.
 It was the first volume in a series of Rollins live Road Shows recordings.
 The tracks, recorded between 1980 and 2007, came from the archives of Rollins and from recordings by enthusiast Carl Smith.
 The album peaked at No. 3 on Billboards Jazz Albums chart.
 It was released around the same time as a DVD, Sonny Rollins in Vienne.

 Production

 The version of "Some Enchanted Evening" was taken from a 2007 performance.
-"Easy Listening" was recorded in 1980 in Warsaw.
+"Easy Living" was recorded in 1980 in Warsaw.
 "Best Wishes", from 1986, was recorded in Japan.
 "Nice Lady" was recorded at Victoria, British Columbia's Royal Theatre.
 Rollins had been including in sets for more than 50 years a version of "More Than You Know".
 Trombonist Clifton Anderson appeared on the majority of the tracks; he also produced the album.
 Al Foster was Rollins's most used drummer.